mozilla/fxoss/docs/authoring_content.rst

 **Updating the version of an agreement will prompt users to re-sign**

+Note that the **Download Agreement Version** is under **Site > Settings** because different sites (which correspond to different languages) can require different versions of download agreement, so if we choose we can require the newest version on the english site, but still use an older versions of the download agreement for another language site while awaiting translations.
+If no agreement is available for the language site with a matching version, the user will be presented with the first agreement uploaded that matches the version-- this is assumed to be the original (English) version.

 ..
 Important::
     When the version number of the agreement is changed, all users who previously agreed to the agreement will be prompted to resign (when